St. George's Day, April 25 (Newfoundland and Labrador)

 The holiday has also become very popular with elementary school-aged children, who will usually give their classmates cheap, mass-produced cards on February 14 — though obviously these are more about celebrating friendship than romantic passion.

-The long stretch of holiday-free weeks between New Year’s and Easter has recently inspired several provinces to invent a new February holiday, most often called Family Day and most often celebrated on the third Monday in February (not coincidentally, this is the same day Americans celebrate President’s Day).
+The long stretch of holiday-free weeks between New Year’s and Easter has recently inspired several provinces to invent a new February holiday, most often called Family Day and celebrated on the third Monday in February (not coincidentally, this is the same day Americans celebrate President’s Day).
 Lacking any real traditions or history, the day is usually simply declared to be a time to “celebrate families,” with specifics left to the families themselves.

 In Prince Edward Island the holiday is called Islander Day while in Manitoba it is Louis Riel Day, after the founder of the province.
 In Nova Scotia and Yukon it’s a celebration of provincial history called Heritage Day, though the Yukoners celebrate it on “the Friday before the last Sunday in February.”
-In British Columbia their Family Day is celebrated a week earlier than the other provinces, on the second Monday of February.

 With only minor celebrations and virtually no “official” festivities, St. Patrick’s Day is a holiday of generally minimal importance in the lives of most Canadians, yet still one likely to be included in any list of “major holidays,” due to its colourful and fun reputation.
 Named in honour of Saint Patrick (385-461), the man credited with bringing Christianity to Ireland, “St. Paddy’s Day” is supposed to be a proud celebration of Irish heritage for the millions of Canadians who claim at least some Irish ancestry.